 I would be remiss not to mention music recording, too.
 Since Apple’s GarageBand, and many other software since, lowered the barriers to entry for budding musicians around the world, it’s now easier than ever to record your work and get it out to potential fans.

 Sure, there are some musicians for whom their unique selling point is their home-recorded sound, but most people want a crisper, more professional recording.
 That’s when you’ll need a proper microphone—such as the best mics for podcasting.

 How Do Condenser Mics Work?

-A condenser is an old term for capacitor, which is a device used to store electrical energy in a magnetic field.
+A condenser is an old term for capacitor, which is a device used to store energy in an electric field.
 A condenser microphone could really be called “capacitor microphones”, but for whatever reasons the term “condenser” won out.

 The capacitor inside the microphone has two plates: a fixed back plate, and a thinner flexible front plate.
 When sound waves hit the front plate, they cause it to vibrate.